krishanthisera/ebpf-101/slides/slides.md

   - compiled from eBPF source code
 - **Verifier**
   - analyzes the program to assess all possible execution paths
-  - see if eBPF program wouldn't crach during the runtime
+  - see if eBPF program wouldn't crash during the runtime
   - state pruning capabilities to reduce the number of states to be analyzed
 - **JIT Compiler**
   - converts bytecode to native machine code to run on targeted machine
 - **eBPF virtual machine**
-  - like any other virtual machine, virtual implementation of a computer
+  - like any other virtual machine
   - compiled eBPF bytecode contains instructions

 <!--